About Jealousy Mawarire - Pindula, Local Knowledge

 |−

-Mawarire is the executive director and founding trustee for the [[Centre for Elections and Democracy in Southern Africa
+Mawarire is the executive director and founding trustee for the [[Centre for Elections and Democracy in Southern Africa]] (CEDSA), which carries out the observation of elections.
+CEDSA was founded in February 2011.
+As a journalist, Mawarire, has worked at The Tribune, Daily Mirror and New Ziana.
+He also worked for the [[Zimbabwe Election Support Network

 |+